drannex42/svelte-capacitor/README.md

 This will run the capacitor/svelte project with a web view pointing to your workstation's IP.
 You should see the message `Welcome to Svelte!` if svelte loaded correctly.

-Try to change something in App.svelte, and you should see the content reload in your device.
+Try to change something in `App.svelte`, and you should see the content reload in your device.

 * You need to have an emulator/device connected to adb
 * Your device has to be connected to the same wifi network as your workstation.